ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - send_message: Makes the bot send a message in the same channel or any channel ID.
 (R)

+- send_message_all_servers: Makes the bot send a message in all of the servers it is in.
+Errors **might** occur if the bot has missing permissions in a channel or the channel is not found.

 # Spawning

 - fake_spawn: Makes a fake spawn with choice of countryball, customizable spawn message, catch button, and message that the bot says to the user who tries to catch the fake spawn (R)